just-buildsystem/justbuild/INSTALL.md

-If using bundled dependencies is acceptable, the only thing required are a C++20 compiler with the libraries required by the language standard and a Python3 interpreter.
+If using bundled dependencies is acceptable, the only thing required are a C++20 compiler with the libraries required by the language standard (note that, e.g., in Debian `libstdc++-10-dev` is not a dependency of `clang`) and a Python3 interpreter.
+By default the bootstrap script uses the clang compiler.
 If you also want the bootstrap script to download the dependencies itself, `wget` is required as well.

 In this case, the command is simply
 ```sh